 No-Code Path to Big Data: Octoparse

-If you are determined to continue your study in Big Data Analytics, one of the most important things is to have cleaned and structured big data sources from the beginning.
+If you’re taking a major in Big Data Analytics or a program like BA, Data Science or AI, one of your early challenges is where to get real-world, clean data to practice on.
 This can be easily achieved by using data extraction tools like Octoparse, which helps get the data from a large number of websites automatically.

 Turn website data into structured Excel, CSV, Google Sheets, and your database directly.